rohitdasu/image-upload-multer-nodejs----standard/README.md

-# complete nodejs backend solution with mongodb database integration with crud
+# complete nodejs backend solution with image upload using multer